sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 ## Asynchronous RPC on event bus

-We have introduced asynchronous RPC (aka. service proxy) in the previous blueprint [Vert.x Blueprint - Vert.x Kue (Core)](http://www.sczyh30.com/vertx-blueprint-job-queue/kue-core/index.html#async-rpc) and here let's have a revision~
+We have introduced asynchronous RPC (aka. service proxy) in the previous blueprint [Vert.x Blueprint - Vert.x Kue (Core)](http://www.sczyh30.com/vertx-blueprint-job-queue/kue-core/index.html#async-rpc) and here let's have a recall~

 With RPC, a component can send messages to another component by doing a local procedure call.
 But traditional RPC has a drawback: the caller has to wait until the response from the callee has been received, which does not fit for Vert.x asynchronous model.
 In addition, the traditional RPC isn't really **Failure-Oriented**.
 Thanks to Vert.x, we can do **asynchronous RPC** on the (clustered) event bus.
 With async RPC, we don't have to wait for the response, but only need to pass a `Handler<AsyncResult<R>>` to the method and when the result arrives, the handler will be called.
 That corresponds to the asynchronous model of Vert.x.